First contactless aid flights arrive in disaster-hit Tonga as islands aim to keep Covid-19 out – KION546

 ™ & © 2022 Cable News Network, Inc., a WarnerMedia Company.
 All rights reserved.

-CNN’s Angus Watson in Sydney, Caitlin McGee in Auckland, Eric Cheung, Lizzy Yee and Alex Stambaugh in Hong Kong contributed reporting
+CNN’s Angus Watson in Sydney, Caitlin McGee in Auckland, Eric Cheung and Lizzy Yee in Hong Kong contributed reporting

 Comments